 What the Police Must Prove

-- You intentionally cultivated a plant;
+- They intentionally cultivated a plant;

-- That plant cultivated by you was a narcotic plant;
+- The plant was a narcotic plant;

 Possible Defences for Cultivation of Narcotic Plants